Updated April 202610 min read

 Prepare Service Agreements and Intake Workflow

-Set up caretaker agreements, client service agreements, scheduling processes, and documentation standards before taking on clients.
+Set up caregiver agreements, client service agreements, scheduling processes, and documentation standards before taking on clients.

 5